The 7 deadly customer service phrases (and what to say instead)

-As customer service increasingly fields self-service options and call center software becomes more modern, human interaction or live support has become even more valuable and crucial to nurturing customer relations.
+As customer service increasingly fields self-service options and call center software becomes more modern, human interaction or live support has become all the more valuable and crucial to nurturing customer relations.
 A phone call can be the culmination of several exchanges over social media, email and/or chat.
 Any prior interactions with customer service are no longer water under the bridge but contribute to a customer’s frame of mind when they dial in to your helpline.

 At such a crucial juncture, a customer service agent assumes several roles at once — a spokesperson for the business, a product specialist and most importantly, a sympathetic ear.
 And the language you use becomes your primary instrument.
 Positive language goes a long way in mitigating such interactions but the impact of negative language may be as far reaching as losing a customer.

 The best thing about language is that it can be picked up easily, and there are rules which make it even more easier to put it into practice.
-So, here are some crucial junctures at which you can commonly end up with your foot in your mouth, and each of the scenarios is paired with some excellent customer service phrases you should avoid, and also some excellent alternatives to adopt.
-Just remembering these basics can improve the quality of your conversations, exponentially.
+So, here are some crucial junctures at which you can commonly end up with your foot in your mouth, and each of the scenarios is paired with some excellent customer service phrases you can say instead.

 1) “You’re the first one to complain about this.”

 No customer wants the credit for being the first one to report a problem, even though that may not have been not your intention while bringing it up.
-Since this problem has not occurred before, you may be taken by surprise or need more time to understand it.
+It is understandable that, since this problem has not occurred before, you may be taken by surprise or need more time to understand it.

 But this particular piece of information — that this customer is the first to experience the reported issue — need not be verbally communicated to the customer unless it contributes to reaching the solution faster.